-Covered Employer: All Massachusetts private sector employers with one or more employees in the Commonwealth of Massachusetts.
+Covered Employer: All Massachusetts private sector employers with one or more employees in the state.

 Employee Eligibility Requirements: Employees must meet a financial eligibility requirement, earning at least \$6,300 during the last four completed calendar quarters, and at least 30 times more than weekly PFML benefits.